2021 / April-May. Old New World (solo show), Galerie DUREV. Paris, France

 2012 / Urban Diversions.
 New York City Subway Drivers.
 Galerie Rivière et Faiveley, Paris

-Exhibitions have included the Grand Palais, Paris, and more recently the Cui Zhenkuan Art Museum in Xi’an, China for the first retrospective of 30 years of photography in China.
-His work is published and commissioned by leading international magazines including Forbes, GEO, Le Monde and Wired, among others.
+His pictures have been exhibited at the Grand Palais (Paris), Itinéraires des Photographes Voyageurs (Bordeaux), UNFCCC (New York) and the Cui Zhenkuan Art Museum in Xi’an, for the first retrospective of 30 years of photography in China.
+His work is regularly published in leading publications including British Journal of Photography, Die Zeit, GEO, Le Monde and Wired, among others.
+Max is a member of the editorial committee of Revue EPIC as a photographer expert on environmental issues, and holds a degree in Photography from Gobelins, Paris.